Skip to main content

 6. What if I do not want to be a group member?

-Between February and April 2022, the opt out process occurred and the deadline to opt out has now passed.
-However, there is currently a further opt out process for certain Extended Warranty group members – see above Important update for further information.
+Between February and April 2022, and again in March 2023 the opt out process occurred and the deadline to opt out has now passed.

 Further questions?